w3f/polkadot-wiki/docs/learn-staking.md

 Note that Kusama runs approximately 4x as fast as Polkadot, except for block production times.
 Polkadot will also produce blocks at approximately six second intervals.

 Rewards are recorded per session --- approximately one hour on Kusama and four hours on Polkadot --- and paid per era.
-It takes approximately six hours to finish one eram twenty-four hours on Polkadot.
+It takes approximately six hours to finish one era, twenty-four hours on Polkadot.
 Thus, rewards will be distributed to the validators and nominators four times per day on Kusama and once per day on Polkadot.

 ### Example